What is Netwire RAT?

 How to export Netwire data using ANY.RUN?

-If analysts want to do additional work with events from tasks or just want to share them with colleagues they can export to different formats.
+If analysts want to do additional work with events from tasks or share them with colleagues for tutorials, they can export to different formats.
 Just click on the "Export" button and choose the most suitable format in the drop-down menu.

 Figure 3: Export options for netwire malware

-Diverse information stealing feature set combined with the ability to target multiple operating systems and steal data from credit cards which are being used in an infected system make Netwire Trojan a highly dangerous remote access trojan.
+Diverse information stealing feature sets combined with the ability to target multiple operating systems and steal data from credit cards used in an infected system make Netwire Trojan a highly dangerous remote access trojan.

 Despite its impressive functionality, the malware is fairly accessible, “retailing” on underground forums for as little as 40 dollars in some select cases.
 The situation is further worsened by the fact that creators of Netwire RAT have implemented several features designed to complicate the analysis as much as possible.

-However, researchers can take advantage of interactive malware hunting services, such as ANY.RUN, that allow to influence the simulation at any point and get much purer research results.
+However, researchers can take advantage of interactive malware hunting services, such as ANY.RUN, which allows to influence the simulation at any point and get much purer research results.